DE200 Revision Weekend

 We have a team of four tutors, as feedback from past students has underlined the value of having several different tutors, giving you the benefit of a range of specialised knowledge and advice and offering you a range of complementary styles of tutoring to keep you focused.
-Tutors on the weekend are all highly experienced and include course team members, course tutors; course writers and exam markers to give you a variety of specialised knowledge and advice.
+Tutors on the weekend are all highly experienced and can give you a variety of specialised knowledge and advice.

-The OUPS DE200 Revision Weekend offers you extensive coverage of everything you need to prepare you for your exam; revising key course material plus advising on 'how to revise' and exam techniques, including how to approach exam questions.
+The OUPS DE200 Revision Weekend offers you extensive coverage of everything you need to prepare you for your exam, revising key course material and advising on study skills such as revision planning and exam techniques, including how to approach exam questions.
 It will also help you to see how the course fits together and how some of the chapters link together, allowing you to construct informed and intelligent answers to the exam questions.
 The sessions should give you the confidence and the motivation to take on your own revision and go into the exam room well prepared.
 Many students have said that attending the weekend has improved their exam grade.

 Extensive handouts will be given on each of these lectures.
 These handouts are exclusive to students attending the weekend.